 For example: spreader systems on contracted dump trucks should be calibrated prior to winter.
 Tests should be performed on the units to ensure that the amount of salt physically spread on a highway correlates to a setting on the control knobs in the truck's cab.
 It is critical that contract trucks are calibrated, and its operators are closely monitored by agency personnel to avoid improper salting.
-MDOT SHA ensures that contractors' trucks are calibrated for quality control prior to signing a contract.
+MDOT SHA ensures that contractors' trucks are calibrated and can pass a stringent quality control inspection prior to entering into a contract.